LESS WELFARE DEPENDENCY

 Under our plan, those on welfare affected by drugs and alcohol will now be required to undertake available treatment.

-If it is refused, we will no longer accept drug and alcohol use as a legitimate excuse for missing appointments or activities.
+If it is refused, we will no longer accept drug and alcohol use as a legitimate excuse for missing a job interview or training.

-From 2018, we are also seeking to trial random drug tests for 5,000 new recipients of Newstart and Youth Allowance in three locations: Canterbury Bankstown (NSW); Logan (QLD); Mandurah (WA).
+We are also seeking to trial random drug tests for 5,000 new recipients of Newstart and Youth Allowance in three locations - Canterbury Bankstown (NSW), Logan (QLD) and Mandurah (WA).
+Unfortunately, legislation is being blocked by Labor in the Senate.

 CASHLESS WELFARE CARDS